ContainerSolutions/runbooks/content/posts/general/add-cookie-notices-to-your-static-site.md

 Meet [Osano](https://www.osano.com/cookieconsent) and no, there are no kickbacks here, they are have just made a complicated problem simple and so deserve the kudos.
 When I saw their pricing I was a bit thrown back, but the more I've looked into this the more of a reasonable price this seems, especially when you can start off on a free plan.

 So what's so good about it?
 Well it's mostly managed for you with very few changes required on your end.
-You add an Osano script to the top of your page, set the settings to strict and it will immediately start removing scripts third-party scripts, iframes and other resources when the page is loaded.
+You add an Osano script to the top of your page, set the settings to strict and it will immediately start removing third-party scripts, iframes and other resources when the page is loaded.
 It will report the things it blocks back to Osano so they then show up in your Osano admin panel.
 It will then allow you to categorise each of these and provide suggestions for some common ones based on what Osano's lawyers have determined.

 When a user comes to your site they are asked which categories of cookies they want to accept and based on what they select the Osano script will allow scripts or other resources in those specific categories to load.
 The best part about this is that it removes human error as anything new can just be blocked by default until the person managing your Osano account account has categorised it.